Stop Using Boolean Flags for State: Master Discriminated Unions in TypeScript

 A: For "Refetching while showing old data," you might be tempted to keep isLoading.
 A better way is to add isRefetching property inside the success state, or define a reloading state that carries oldData.
 The goal is to make the state Explicit.

-status field.
+Managing state with 4 booleans is a ticking time bomb.
+Use Discriminated Unions with a status field.
 Let the compiler block logical errors.

 Another classic example where Discriminated Unions shine is Form Validation.
 Often, we see code like this: